-In addition to general education requirements such as English, math and science, students in an associate's degree program in instrumentation technology may take courses in alternative energy or construction.
+In addition to general education requirements, courses in alternative energy or construction may be required in an instrumentation technology program.
 The courses taken depend on the specialty being pursued.
-Most associate's degrees require two years of full-time study, but some students may be required to complete a union apprenticeship program as part of their degree work, and these programs may take as long as five years.
+Most associate's degree programs require two years of full-time study, but some students may be required to complete a union apprenticeship program as part of their degree work, and these programs may take as long as five years.

 Program Information and Requirements